DarrinM37/Election_Analysis/README.md

 # Election_Analysis

-OverView Of Election Audit-
+Overview Of Election Audit-

 The total number of votes were counted using Python to help give a better visual representation of all votes casted towards all three people running.
 To help understand what counties are voting the most in the election process.

-Election-Audit Results
+Election-Audit Results-

-The analysis of the election show that:
+The analysis of the election show that-

-Total Votes counted was 369,711
+ - Total Votes counted was 369,711

-County Votes:
+County Votes-

 Jefferson: 10.5% (38,855)